Academic year(s): 2017-2018

 This module aims to develop an advanced understanding of selected topics relating to the psychology of groups and collective behaviour.
 It will address how behaviour is affected by the group context and examine the psychological mechanisms which shape how people act as group members.
 Teaching will be seminar based and students will be expected to read independently and contribute actively to sessions.
 Emphasis will be placed on the development of critical skills and the ability to relate individual studies and theories to broader conceptual debates in social psychology.
 More detailed module content will be announced in advance of student choices.

-Pre-requisite(s): Before taking this module you should pass PS2002
+Pre-requisite(s): Before taking this module you must pass PS2002

 Weekly contact: 2-hour seminar plus tutorial time.

 Scheduled learning hours: 20